AgenticFinLab/lmbase/README.md

 > The folder named "EXPERIMENT" will be ignored by git by default.
 Thus, please always place experimental results under the "EXPERIMENT" folder.

+> Please contribute reusable code by adding it to the relevant module or creating a new one if needed.

 ## Code structure